rtCamp/Frappe-Manager/docs/commands/migrate.md

 * `--skip-backup-for`: Skip backup for specific benches (comma-separated)
 * `--exclude-bench`: Exclude specific benches from migration (only with --all-benches)
 * `--auto-proceed`: Skip migration confirmation prompt (proceed automatically)
+* `--rerun`: Re-run migration even if already migrated (for testing idempotency).
+Config transforms and supervisor regeneration are re-applied, but the runtime environment is only rebuilt when Python/Node versions change.
 * `--on-failure`: What to do if migration fails: prompt (ask user), archive (save failed benches), rollback (revert all)